 The Higher Performing Workplaces project aims to support businesses to grow through developing internal talent.
 Launched in April 2020, an extensive range of training programmes are now available with 40% funding towards the cost from the European Social Fund (ESF)*.

 Joanne Patrickson, Project Director at the West Yorkshire Consortium of Colleges said,

 “We’re excited by the varied skills programme available for businesses in the region and much of the training offer has been adapted to allow individuals to learn remotely.”

 “We have commissioned a range of quality training providers who can work with businesses to make sure that their skills-needs can be met, even during these tough times.
 We just ask that any business who wants to improve the skills within their team to get in touch and we can do the rest.”

 SMEs in the region will also be able to access to fully-funded 'Peer to Peer' group sessions to help get ‘Back in Business’ in the current challenging environment.
-These are currently under development and will feature on our website soon.
+These sessions are commencing Tuesday 1 September.

 “These sessions will allow individuals to connect with like-minded business people from across our region to share experiences and ideas to get back on the road to business growth.